entrendipity/IMVVM.example/referenceImplementation/README.md

 Astarisx is a Highly Composable Application Architecture for building modern client-side web applications with [React](http://facebook.github.io/react/).

-This example application is a reference implementation to be read with the [Developer's Guide](https://github.com/entrendipity/astarisx/wiki/Developer's-Guide).
 It is a little contrived and not necessarily the way you would strucuture your application, but it uses most of the API to demonstrate how each function is used.

-Astarisx Documentation can be found [here.](https://github.com/entrendipity/astarisx/wiki)
+Astarisx Documentation can be found [here.](http://entrendipity.github.io/astarisx/)
 #### Screen shot
 ![Screen shot](/referenceImplementation/ScreenShot_Example.png?raw=true)